With more than 200 outlet centres across the US, cost-conscious shoppers are travelling further to bag a bargain on big brands.

 The food offerings are hit and miss, focusing more on quick-serve takeaway eateries.
 The only major dine-in restaurant is Ruby’s Diner, and there’s a Starbucks as well.

-There’s also a red carpet VIP lounge where elite shoppers and small groups can take a break from shopping in air-conditioned comfort.
+There’s a red carpet VIP lounge where elite shoppers and small groups can take a break from shopping in air-conditioned comfort.
 The lounge has wi-fi, snacks, beverages, toiletries and a concierge service.

 There’s also an on-site international shipping service through the US Postal service if you do buy too much and want to ship it home in advance.